Life insurance for mums, dads and stay-at-home parents

 As a mum or a dad, life insurance can provide great financial protection for your children.
 However, there are several types of life insurance options to consider:

-• Level term life insurance – this policy is set for an agreed period (e.g. 30 years) and pays out a fixed fee to your beneficiaries.
-The amount of cover depends on the premium you’re willing to pay each month.
+- Level term life insurance – this policy is set for an agreed period (e.g. 30 years) and pays out a fixed sum to your beneficiaries.
+The amount of cover depends on the premium you pay each month.

-• Decreasing term life insurance – a decreasing term life policy also runs for a specific period, but the payout isn’t fixed.
+- Decreasing term life insurance – a decreasing term life policy also runs for a specific period, but the payout isn’t fixed.
 As the policy goes on, the payout decreases over time.
-So, if you died after five years, the payout would be more than if you died after 20.
+So, if you died after five years, the payout would be more than if you died after 20 years.
 This type of life insurance is often used to cover a repayment mortgage, with the potential payout decreasing in line with an outstanding mortgage balance.
-This could be the best life insurance for young mums and dads, as it’s usually the most affordable life insurance and it provides the most protection when the child is most vulnerable.
+This could be the best life insurance for young mums and dads, as it’s usually the most affordable life insurance and potentially provides the most protection when the child is most vulnerable.

-• Joint life insurance – if you’re part of a couple, a joint life insurance policy will cover both of you, but only pays out once.
-This is designed to provide financial security to the surviving parent/partner, whoever that is.
+- Joint life insurance – if you’re part of a couple, a joint life insurance policy will cover both of you, but only pays out once.
+This is designed to provide financial security to the surviving parent/partner.
 This is cheaper than covering you both separately, but you only get the one payout.

-• Death in service only applies to a working parent, as it’s an employee benefit offered by some workplaces.
-It acts very similarly to a life insurance policy, and you may already have this cover in place if your employer provides it.
+- Death in service – only applies to a working parent, as it’s an employee benefit offered by some workplaces.
+It’s similar to a life insurance policy.
 However, death in service cover only applies while you’re working for that company.
 If you change jobs or give up work to become a stay-at-home parent, you’ll no longer be covered.

 What else to consider with life insurance for mums and dads